Know Your Caribbean ABC Islands: Aruba, Bonaire and Curacao

 The bridge is supported by 16 floating pontoon boats and swings open several times a day to allow ships to enter the port.
 When the bridge is open, a free ferry shuttles pedestrians from one side to the other.

-Where to Stay on Curacao
+Where to Stay in Curacao

 Best Hotel Choice in Willemstad

-Renaissance Curacao – Just a short walk from Willemstad’s main avenue, the Renaissance is situated next to the 19th-century Rif Fort and surrounded by a multitude of shops and restaurants.
+Renaissance Wind Creek Curacao – Just a short walk from Willemstad’s main avenue, the Renaissance is situated next to the 19th-century Rif Fort and surrounded by a multitude of shops and restaurants.
 But this modern hotel in the city is locally famous for its Infinity Beach Club.

 Infinity Beach Club Renaissance Curacao